-Scaling for Cyber Season: A Monitoring Guide Beyond Black Friday
+Scaling for Cyber Season: A Website Monitoring Guide Beyond Black Friday

 2020 has brought us many challenges, and now it’s declared open season on e-commerce.
 Adobe analytics has this year’s online Black Friday sales at 9 billion, up 21.6% from 2019 with Cyber Monday projected to be the highest grossing online sales day to date, and it doesn’t stop there.
 Discounts and sales will likely be spread over the holiday retail season and overflow into the start of the year in response to social distancing and slower quarters throughout 2020.